pocketgems/dynamodb/docs/dynamodb.md

          // db.InvalidFieldError because someInt should be an integer const data = {
            id: uuidv4(),
-           someInt: '1', // does not match the schema S.integer())!
+           someInt: '1', // does not match the schema S.int)!
            someBool: true,
            someObj: { arr: [] }
          }